 Telephone: (317) 883-5600

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Med-1 would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 In September 2017, in United States District Court, Southern District of Indiana, Indianapolis Division, a judge issued an Order in a case alleging Med-1 Solutions had violated the FDCPA.
 In this case, the plaintiff had incurred consumer debts as a result of receiving medical services at a local hospital.
 MOS was hired to collect the debts when they went unpaid.
 In its efforts to collect the debt, MOS used a proprietary software application called “SenditCertified™.”
 The software extracts names, addresses, and other data about individuals in the MOS database then populates fields in pre-formatted electronic documents.
 The documents are then “sent” to the recipients as a “secure package” using a multi-step process.
 First, MOS sends an email message with the subject, “Med-1 Solutions has sent you a secure message.”
 The email contains a message that says, “Please find your message attached,” and a link that redirects the recipient “over the internet via a web browser to access the vendor’s web server where there is another message ‘instructing the user to accept their attachment.’”
 If the recipient checks the box to accept the attachment, he or she finally gains access to the document—in this case the collection letter and associated validation information—by clicking the “Open Secure Package” button that appears on the screen.